siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe – 330 The Physics of Consensus.md

 # The Physics of Consensus

-In the previous chapter, we established that every human mind is a transmitter.
+In the previous chapter, we established that every mind—human and animal—is a transmitter.
 We are constantly radiating a "Holding Signal" that stabilizes the physical world around us.

 But we do not broadcast random noise.
 We broadcast synchronized patterns.
 Billions of people agree that "Green paper is money," "Red lights mean stop,"